Banner image

 Single Supplement And Child Policy

-Single Supplement: For those travelling solo and want their own cabin, the ship has dedicated single cabins (Category G).
-If you want an alternative option, the single supplement in a twin cabin is 75% .
-However, there is no single supplement for passengers willing to share a cabin, which is possible in Category F triples or Category 3 twin share balcony staterooms.
+For those travelling solo who want their own cabin, the ship has dedicated single cabins (Category G).
+If you want an alternative option, the single supplement in a twin cabin is 75%.
+There is no single supplement for passengers willing to share a cabin, which is possible in Category F triples or Category 3 twin-share balcony staterooms.

-Child Policy: At date of embarkation, the minimum age restriction of 8 years and a minimum height and weight requirement of 64 lbs or 29kg and 48” or 1.2 meters must be met.
+At the date of embarkation, the minimum age restriction of 8 years and a minimum height requirement of 48ins or 1.2 metres must be met.

 Optional Adventure Activities